 The Anycubic Photon DLP is generating some serious buzz across the community, and for good reason.
 Priced about $500, this machine is a potential game-changer for the SLA/DLP desktop 3D printing sector.
 But talk is cheap; we wanted to see this 3D printer in action.

 So let’s take a dive into this resin-based 3D printer (not literally, that would be a health hazard) and find out how whether the Anycubic Photon DLP 3D printer is worth the hype or not.

-Don’t miss: 20 Best Resin (SLA/DLP) 3D Printers 2018
+Don’t miss: 2020 Best Resin 3D Printers (Winter Update)

-The specs of the Anycubic Photon DLP 3D printer look very similar to most DLP 3D printers.
+Aside from the small build volume, the specs of the Anycubic Photon DLP 3D printer look very similar to most DLP 3D printers.

 So let’s break down the special features of the printer.

 The Anycubic Photon DLP 3D printer comes preassembled.
 When you crack open the box you’ll find: